lineality/Online_Voting_Using_One_Time_Pads/README.md

 21. A bad-agent will use disinformation.

 22. A bad-agent will attempt to disrupt infrastructure that the election relies upon (electricity, post office, transportation, new-media, schools, etc.).
+(note: There are bad agents but there are also other cases and factors which at times should not be confused with bad agents.
+For example a tester/developer whose goal is to find and fix issues working with other developers is not a bad agent.
+There are various appropriate and inappropriate factors in different contexts, not everyone can be divided into bad agents and innocent users.
+And the details and edge cases can become tricky to manage clearly and optimally. ) see book references

 ## Description & Overview of Process-in-Principle